701 Highland Avenue Williamstown, WV 26187

 • Access to training programs and consulting services

-VFIS for 911 Centers and Rescue Centers in West Virginia
+VFIS of West Virginia for 911 Centers and Rescue Centers in West Virginia

-West Virginia’s VFIS coverage also extends to working 911 centers and rescue centers across the state.
-If you are part of emergency management for health and safety, speak with Bill Baily Insurance Agency to review your coverage today!
+Coverage from VFIS of West Virginia also extends to 911 centers and rescue centers across the state.
+If you are part of emergency management for health and safety, speak with Bill Bailey Insurance Agency to review your coverage today!

-VFIS for 911 Centers and Rescue Centers Covers
+VFIS of West Virginia for 911 Centers and Rescue Centers Covers

 Property